MarcinKilarski/Website-Audit/seo.md

 Overview

 As meta descriptions appear below your page title in search results, you should avoid using the same one for a number of pages.
-Each page is unique, and it addresses a particular user’s needs.
-A meta description optimised for a specific page won’t be just as effective in driving traffic to another one.
+Each page is unique, and it addresses a particular user's needs.
+A meta description optimised for a specific page won't be just as effective in driving traffic to another one.

 Furthermore, when duplicates are noticed by users, they could cause them to skip over your page, as it often looks like spam.
 However, you can prevent it, ensuring your important pages have a unique meta description.